100 Good Skills to Put on a Resume [Complete Guide]

 important skills to list on resume

-2. Top 15 Skills to Put on a Resume (Examples for All Jobs)
+2. 99 Key Skills for a Resume (Best List of Examples for All Jobs)

 important skills to list on resume